TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingBestPractices/Localization/Index.rst

 Here are some rules to respect when working with labels in :code:`locallang`
 files:

-- always check the existing locallang files to see if a given localized string already exists, in particular :code:`EXT:lang/locallang\_common.xml` and :code:`EXT:lang/locallang\_core.xml`.
+- Always check the existing locallang files to see if a given localized string already exists, in particular :code:`EXT:lang/locallang\_common.xml` and :code:`EXT:lang/locallang\_core.xml`.

-- localized strings should never be all uppercase.
+- Localized strings should never be all uppercase.
 If uppercase is needed, then appropriate methods should be used to transform them to uppercase.

-- localized strings must not be split into several parts to include stuff in their middle.
+- Localized strings must not be split into several parts to include stuff in their middle.
 Rather use a single string with :code:`sprintf()` markers (:code:`%s`, :code:`%d`, etc.).

-- when a localized string contains several :code:`sprintf()` markers, it **must** use numbered arguments (e.g. :code:`%1$d`).
+- When a localized string contains several :code:`sprintf()` markers, it **must** use numbered arguments (e.g. :code:`%1$d`).

+- Localized strings should never contain configuration options (e.g.
+  :code:`index_config:timer_frequency` (which would display a link) or :code:`EXT:wizard_crpages/cshimages/wizards_1.png` (which would show an image).
+Configuration like this does not belong in language labels, but in TypoScript.

+- Localized strings are not supposed to contain HTML tags, except for CSH.
+They should be avoided whenever possible.

-- punctuation marks **must** be included in the localized string – including trailing marks – as different punctuation marks (e.g. "?" and "¿") may be used in various languages.
+- Punctuation marks **must** be included in the localized string – including trailing marks – as different punctuation marks (e.g. "?" and "¿") may be used in various languages.
 Also some languages include blanks before some punctuation marks.

-- localized strings are not supposed to contain HTML tags, except for CSH.
-They should be avoided whenever possible.

 Once a localized string appears in a released version of TYPO3, it cannot be changed (unless it needs grammar or spelling fixes).
 Nor can